⭑Presenter Bio Sarah Schlote⭑

 DAY 1

-★Your Horse's Nervous System: Attuning To The Activation Cycle - Video 1 Part 1
+★ Your Horse's Nervous System: Attuning To The Activation Cycle - Part 1

 This presentation (in two parts) introduces a framework for understanding the equine nervous system that goes beyond simply thinking about things in terms of a gas pedal and a brake.
 You will learn about allostasis, allostatic load, and walk through a map for the nervous system's activation and deactivation cycle or defense cascade that provides a compelling visual for making sense of stimulus stacking (or trigger stacking) in equine and human nervous systems.

-★The Ponyvagal™ Theory: Key Concepts For Horse Owners - Video 2 Part 1
+★ The Ponyvagal™ Theory: Key Concepts for Horse Owners - Part 1

 DAY 2

-★Your Horse's Nervous System: Attuning To The Activation Cycle - Video 1 Part 2
+★ Your Horse's Nervous System: Attuning To The Activation Cycle - Part 2

-★The Ponyvagal™ Theory: Key Concepts For Horse Owners - Video 2 Part 2
+★ The Ponyvagal™ Theory: Key Concepts for Horse Owners - Part 2